meowgix/meowgix/README.md

 -----------------------------------

-I'm a developer-in-training interested in all things “STEAM”.
+I am a software engineer interested in all things “STEAM”.

 #### About Me
 * 🖋 **Working On:** Master's of Science in Data Analytics (65%)